mobialia/gwt-android-emu/readme.md

 * FloatMath
 * SystemClock

+The GWT entry point is a "AndroidManifest" class extending android.BaseAndroidManifest in this class contains the default Activity and the ResourceResolver (specific for this library).

 This is a work in progress in continuous evolution.
 At Mobialia we used this library to port some of our Android apps to GWT (mainly http://chess.mobialia.com).
 It's far from complete and very fitted to our needs, but we make it public in the hope that it will be useful for other developers.